AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 ![Image upload to Amazon S3](assets/aws-image-upload.png)

-How to setup the Amazon S3 and the required peripheral services to handle the authentication is described here: [Sending images from a camera to Amazon S3](https://github.com/AxisCommunications/acap-integration-examples-aws/tree/main/images-to-aws-s3).
+ [Sending images from a camera to Amazon S3](https://github.com/AxisCommunications/acap-integration-examples-aws/tree/main/images-to-aws-s3) describes how to set up the Amazon S3 and the required peripheral services to handle the authentication.

 > **Note** Follow the instructions up until the section called **Configure the camera**.
-After that, return back to this tutorial to setup the rest of the solution.
+Afterward, return to this tutorial to set up the rest of the solution.

 ### AWS IoT Core and MQTT client

-In this section we will setup AWS IoT Core and connect it to the MQTT client in the Axis strobe siren.
+In this section we'll set up AWS IoT Core and connect it to the MQTT client in the Axis strobe siren.

 ![AWS IoT Core](assets/aws-iot-core.png)

-#### Setup an AWS IoT Core thing
+#### Set up an AWS IoT Core thing

 1. Sign in to the [AWS Management Console](https://aws.amazon.com/console/) and search for **IoT Core**.
 2. Go to **Manage** > **All devices** > **Things** and click **Create things**.
 3. Select **Create single thing** and click **Next**.
 4. Enter a unique name and click **Next**.
-5. At the **Configure device certificate** page, select **Auto-generate a new certificate** and click **Next**.
+5. On the **Configure device certificate** page, select **Auto-generate a new certificate** and click **Next**.
 6. Create a new policy or attach an existing one to the certificate.
 You're redirected to a new page if you create a new policy.
 For this tutorial, create a new policy with two statements:
     - First statement
         - **Policy effect**: `Allow`